Skip To Main Content

 5. Do not use the networks in any way that would disrupt its use by other users.

-The District makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+No Warranties - The District makes no warranties of any kind, whether expressed or implied, for the service it is providing.
 The District will not be responsible for any damages the user suffers.
 This includes loss of data resulting from delays, non-deliveries, missed-deliveries, or service interruptions caused by its negligence or the user’s errors or omissions.
 Use of any information obtained via the Internet is at the user’s own risk.
 The District specifically denies any responsibility for the accuracy or quality of information obtained through its services.

-Network security is a high priority.
-If the user can identify a security problem on the Network, the user must notify the system administrator or Building Principal.
+Security - Network security is a high priority.
+If the user can identify or suspects a security problem on the network, the user must promptly notify the system administrator or Building Principal.
 Do not demonstrate the problem to other users.
-Keep your account and password confidential.
+Keep user account(s) and password(s) confidential.
 Do not use another individual’s account without written permission from that individual.
-Attempts to log-on to the Network as a system administrator will result in cancellation of user privileges.
+Attempts to log-on to the network as a system administrator will result in cancellation of user privileges.
 Any user identified as a security risk may be denied access to the networks.

-Copyright law and District policy prohibit the re-publishing of text or graphics found on the web or on District websites or file servers without explicit written permission.
+Copyright Web Publishing Rules - Copyright law and District policy prohibit the re-publishing of text or graphics found on the Internet or on District websites or file servers/cloud storage without explicit written permission.

 1. For each re-publication (on a website or file server) of a graphic or a text file that was produced externally, there must be a notice at the bottom of the page crediting the original producer and noting how and when permission was granted.
 If possible, the notice should also include the web address of the original source.

 2. Students and staff engaged in producing web pages must provide library media specialists with email or hard copy permissions before the web pages are published.
-Printed evidence of the status of “public domain” documents must be provided.
+Printed evidence of the status of public domain documents must be provided.

 3. The absence of a copyright notice may not be interpreted as permission to copy the materials.
 Only the copyright owner may provide the permission.
 The manager of the website displaying the material may not be considered a source of permission.